Selection Methods: Separate Application 10-20 April 2026

 Accessibility

-If an applicant is in need of individual arrangements during the entrance examinations at Novia University of Applied Sciences (for example, due to dyslexia or another disability), they should send a written application/e-mail to:
+If an applicant is in need of individual arrangements during the entrance examinations at Novia University of Applied Sciences (for example, due to dyslexia or another disability), they should submit a written application by post or email to the Admissions Services no later than 27 April 2026 at 3 pm Finnish time.

 • Admissions Services at Novia UAS, PB 6, 65201 Vaasa, Finland